 What Is Acne Keloidalis Nuchae?

 Acne keloidalis nuchae or keloidal folliculitis is a long-term or chronic skin condition that can lead to scars that develop on your neck.
 It’s most common in young men of African descent and typically starts after adolescence.

 Women can also develop this condition, but it occurs 20 times more frequently in men than in women.

 Acne keloidalis nuchae develops on areas of your neck where hair grows.
-Tufted hairs, ingrown hairs, and broken hair shafts can be seen bordering the scars and blisters that appear when you have this condition.
+Tufted hairs, ingrown hairs, and broken hair shafts can be seen bordering the scars and firm bumps that appear when you have this condition.

 Scars that develop as a result of acne keloidalis nuchae are often keloid-like, which means they are stiff and raised.